Pulau Redang Marine Park, Malaysia

 Common fish species :

-Feeding the fish is a common tourist pass-time in Redang, which means that there are dozens of feisty sergeant-major damselfish swarming around the most popular tourist spots waiting for an easy meal.
-Moon wrasse like to get in on the act, too.
+Feeding the fish is a common tourist pass-time in Redang, which means that there are dozens of feisty sergeant-major damselfish at the most popular tourist spots, waiting for an easy meal.
+Moon wrasse like to get in on the act, too:

 Common reef fish in Redang.
 Mouseover for names; see the specieslist for more info.